Subscribing to Planetary Variables

 • completed: The subscription’s source end time has passed and all items are delivered; delivery has stopped.

-• canceled: The subscription was canceled by a user; delivery has stopped.
+• cancelled: The subscription was cancelled by a user; delivery has stopped.

 • failed: There was an issue with the subscription.